-It’s not important to know the mechanical particulars, but essentially each utilises the liquid crystals inside the display differently, resulting in different visual characteristics.
-This is where trade-offs come into play, and where knowing whether you value performance or picture quality most is helpful.
+Each utilizes the liquid crystals inside the display differently, resulting in different visual characteristics.
+This is where trade-offs come into play and where knowing whether you value performance or picture quality most is helpful.

-Whichever option you choose, as a general rule, the more you spend, the more you’ll be able to mitigate the weaknesses of each category.
+As a general rule, the more you spend, the more you can mitigate the weaknesses of each category.

-TN monitors are the speedy performance option.
-If you’re competing in esports, this is your best bet.
+- TN monitors are the speedy performance option.
+If you’re competing in e-sports, this is your best bet.
 They have the fastest refresh rates and response times, resulting in gameplay that is more fluid.
 But they also have less impressive contrast ratios and limited viewing angles, meaning they appear washed out from anywhere other than directly in front.
-TN monitors are the cheapest.
+TN monitors are usually the cheapest.

-IPS monitors are suited to graphics aficionados.
-They can present a sharp, colourful image with good contrast ratios, colour reproduction and viewing angles, but they have the slowest refresh rates and slower response times than TN.
-They’re generally the most expensive monitor type.
+- IPS monitors are suited to graphics aficionados.
+They can present a sharp, colorful image with good contrast ratios, color reproduction and viewing angles, but they have the slowest refresh rates and slower response times than TN.
+They’re generally the most expensive.

-VA monitors are considered the jack of all trades option.
-Viewing angles and colour reproduction sit at the midpoint between TN and IPS panels.
-They generally have the longest response times, but they can have decent refresh rates at the premium end of the line.
+- VA monitors are considered the jack-of-all-trades option.
+Viewing angles and color reproduction sit at the midpoint between TN and IPS panels.
+They typically have the longest response times but have decent refresh rates at the premium end of the line.
 VA displays also have the best contrast ratio and can show the blackest blacks and whitest whites.

 How to compare gaming monitors

-The most important part of buying a gaming monitor has nothing to do with the monitor itself.
-There’s little point spending a small fortune on an ultra-fast, ultra-wide, high-resolution monitor if your graphics card can’t output at these settings.
-More pixels, faster frame rates and deeper colours all require more grunt from your GPU.
-Check to see what your card is capable of and then find a monitor that suits.
-Or, alternatively, purchase your dream monitor and then upgrade your graphics card to match.
-Monitors and graphics cards are the core of your PC set-up and work best when they’re in harmony.
+There’s little point in spending a small fortune on an ultra-fast, ultra-wide, high-resolution monitor if your graphics card can’t output at these settings.
+More pixels, faster frame rates and deeper colors all require more grunt from your GPU.

-The first PC monitors used cathode-ray tubes and were convex shaped.
-When LCDs replaced them, flat screens became the dominant design.
-Now, the latest trend in monitor bulge is concave displays.
+Flat screens have been popular ever since LCD technology became the norm.
+But now the latest trend in monitors is concave displays.
 The idea behind these new curved screens is that they envelope more of your field of vision, creating a heightened sense of immersion.
-They’re not necessarily better, it’s just a different approach.
+They’re not necessarily better — it’s just a different approach.

 We recommend going into a store and trying one out before purchasing because they’re definitely not for everyone.
-It’s also worth keeping in mind that, in order to get the full effect, they need to be large and have an ultra-wide aspect ratio, otherwise you’ve just got a normal screen that happens to warp around the edges.
+It’s also worth keeping in mind that curved screens need to be large and have an ultra-wide aspect ratio.
+Otherwise you’ve just got a normal screen that happens to warp around the edges.

 Resolution and DPI

-Although 4K is the standard for TVs, it’s slightly less important in PC gaming because monitors tend to be smaller.
-4K monitors also require an inordinately powerful PC to utilise them at their maximum resolution, so if you want to save some money, we’d recommend checking out QHD screens.
-Full HD should only be considered if speed and performance are the only things that matter to you and you’re opting for a smaller screen.
+Although 4K is the new standard for TVs, it’s slightly less important in PC gaming because monitors tend to be smaller.
+4K monitors also require an inordinately powerful PC to utilize them at their maximum resolution.
+So if you want to save some money, we’d recommend checking out QHD screens.
+Only consider full HD if you value speed and performance but not graphics.

 Contrast ratio is the difference between the whitest white and the blackest black.
 Most gaming monitors tend to hover between 1000:1 and 3000:1.
-When it comes to contrast ratio, higher is better because colours will be more differentiated; you’ll see more shades rather than large uniform colour blocks.
+When it comes to contrast ratio, higher is better because colors will be more differentiated.
+You’ll see more shades rather than large uniform color blocks.

 Four things to consider

-Measure your desk.
-It’s easy to get carried away with the excitement of a flash new widescreen monitor, but always remember it needs to work in the space you have available.
-(And don’t forget to account for the footprint of the display stand.)
+- Measure your desk.
+It’s easy to get carried away with the excitement of a flashy new widescreen monitor, but it needs to work in the space you have available.
+And don’t forget to account for the footprint of the display stand.

-HDR isn’t quite there yet.
-Although current-gen consoles and most new TVs support high dynamic range (HDR), getting it to work properly on a PC isn’t easy.
-You need a lot of grunt, and many PC monitors that claim to support HDR aren’t bright enough to get the most out of it anyway.
+- HDR isn’t quite there yet.
+Although current-gen consoles and most new TVs support high dynamic range (HDR), many PC monitors that claim to support HDR aren’t bright enough to get the most out of it.
 What’s more, many new PC games don’t even support HDR.
-It will ultimately become ubiquitous, but at this point, this might be a good area to consider skimping on and saving money.
+It’ll ultimately become popular, but at this time, HDR might be a good area to consider skimping on to save money.

-Some monitors have in-built speakers.
-They’re rarely amazing, but it’s nice to have the option of playing without your headset or setting up external speakers if you’re just having a quick session.
+- Some monitors have built-in speakers.
+They’re rarely amazing, but it’s nice to have the option of playing without your headset or setting up external speakers if you’re only having a quick session.